PolyJIT/benchbuild/doc-src/benchbuild.project.md

 ## Phases
 As introduced, the main focus of a project lies on two phases.

 1. Compilation: Any custom extension set to a project's `compiler_extension` property will be run in this phase.
 2. Runtime: Any custom extension set to a project's `runtime_extension` property will be run in this pahse.

-## Example
+## Minimal Example
 Let us have a look at a minimal example for a simple new project ``HelloWorld`` written in C.
 First, we start with the minimal structure of a project.
 ```python